jbee/jbee.github.io/lex/index.md

 All bytes within a set `{`...`}` are literal.
-Hence, `}` cannot be included in a set explicitly.
+Hence, `}`/`{` cannot be included in a set explicitly.
 `{^}` matches `^` while any set starting with `^`
-defining further members is exclusive.
+defining further members is excludes these members.

 Repetition